mtdiedrich/Golf/README.md

 ~~3.
 Collect list of courses~~

-4. Get geolocation data of all courses in list
+~~4.
+Get geolocation data of all courses in list~~

+5. Split golfer data by round

+6. Link geolocation data with golfer round data

-5. Get weather conditions of every course on tournament days
+7. Get weather conditions of every course on tournament days

-6. Get course length, rating, slope for every course
+8. Get course length, rating, slope for every course

-7. Create list of data where each element is a list featuring all of the following
+9. Create list of data where each element is a list featuring all of the following

 > Golfer Name